glacials/twos.dev/src/cold/apple.md

 When attaching large files Mail allows you to send them as iCloud Drive links instead (Google has this same behavior with Drive), but I've had recipients experience trouble downloading them.

+Unsurprisingly, Gmail's search is an order of magnitude better than Mail's.
+It's what I miss most.
+In Mail, what I'm searching for is often buried beneath piles of things I'm not.
+Clicking on results sometimes lands me in the right thread but on the wrong email.
-Mail's search is bad.
-On macOS, it searches only the mailbox being viewed (e.g. Inbox) by default.
-Because I do inbox zero, this is never what I want to search. (iOS and iPadOS correctly search everything by default.)
-When you are done searching and click Inbox to "return home" the search field doesn't clear, leading you to believe your Inbox is empty.
+On macOS searches only happen in the mailbox being viewed (e.g. Inbox) and it takes an extra click to search everything, which is easy to forget.
+(iOS and iPadOS correctly search everything by default.)
+And when you are done searching and click Inbox to "return home" the search field doesn't clear, leading you to a seemingly empty Inbox.

-Ignoring that, Gmail still wins search by an order of magnitude.
-For example, Gmail searches the contents of PDFs attached to emails; I’ve found this invaluable finding old leases and whatnot.

 Mail is below average at threading emails: